JYang-AI/jyang-ai.github.io/_pages/group.md

 ## Openings of PhD students and Research Assistants at UH

-I am actively seeking PhD students and research assistants in the [Department of Computer Science](https://uh.edu/nsm/computer-science/) at the University of Houston (UH) starting in Spring 2025 or Fall 2025.
+I am actively seeking PhD students and research assistants in the [Department of Computer Science](https://uh.edu/nsm/computer-science/) at the University of Houston (UH) starting Spring 2025 or Fall 2025.

 My research focuses on ML/AI algorithms and their domain applications.
 Topics include.
 + ML/AI methods (trustworthy ML, reinforcement learning, LLMs, AI systems)